elinaRosato/pig-game_group-6/README.md

 The repository and the .zip file include the source code that contains the Python files for executing the game and also other files for testing and executing other functionalities.

-At the root folder `pig-game_group-6` open a new terminal and create a virtual environment with this command:
+At the root folder `pig-game_group-6` open a new terminal.

+If you use `python3`, you need to open the file called makefile and update this line at the beginning,by replacing `python` with `python3`, otherwise your `make` commands will not work:

+`PYTHON ?= python # python3 py`

+Now we create a virtual environment with this command:

     $ make venv